mattdesl/polyline-normals/README.md

 //a triangle
 var path = [ [0, 122], [0, 190], [90, 190] ]

-//get the normals, flag as closed loop var normals = getNormals(path, true)
+//get the normals as a closed loop var normals = getNormals(path, true)

 //now draw our thick line in 2D/3D/etc